Equivalence of first and second order formulations of the Einstein-Hilbert theory: Discussion

 \section{Discussion}

 We have investigated the equivalence between the first and second order formulations of the Einstein–Hilbert theory in a general background gauge.
 As a key step, we derived Eq.~\eqref{eq:212}, which relates the generating functionals of connected Green’s functions in the two formulations.
 This relation leads directly to Eq.~\eqref{eq:216}, establishing that the corresponding background effective actions coincide at the quantum level when the background affine connection is on-shell.
 Notably, this equivalence remains valid even when the background graviton field is off-shell.
-The basic relation \eqref{eq:216} provides, to our knowledge, a novel and direct proof for the equivalence of the background effective actions in the two formulations.
+The closed form expression \eqref{eq:216} is a novel and gauge-invariant result, which directly demonstrates the equivalence of the background effective actions in the two formulations.

 The expression~\eqref{eq:216} has been verified through explicit calculations of the divergent part of the background metric and affine connections self-energies at one loop order.
 These functions have been computed in a general background gauge, with both background fields taken off-shell.
 We have shown that these self-energies satisfy Ward identities which reflect the diffeomorphism invariance of the EH theory.
 Such explicit calculations are useful as these may ascertain and clarify the formal arguments for the equivalence at the quantum level, of the first and second order formulations of the Einstein-Hilbert theory.